 Some manufacturers of riding suits offer models with or without an interior comfort liner.
 These have a number of drawbacks and advantages based on your style of riding, even within the narrower confines of motorcycle commuting.

-Liner-less suits that provide no armor but instead provide abrasion resistance and water-resistant performance can be paired up with a street-riding armored endo-skeleton rig or an off-road bash plate combination.
-Riders who primarily ride dirt might prefer this combination as it’s akin to their usual riding gear.
+Liner-less suits that provide no armor but instead provide abrasion resistance and water-resistant performance .
+These suits aren’t useless however.
+They can be paired up with a street-riding armored endo-skeleton rig or an off-road bash plate combination, for example.
+Riders who primarily ride dirt might prefer this combination as it’s closer to their usual riding gear.

 As might be expected, one of the key price differentiators in riding suits is the cost of labor to construct them.
 Less expensive suits that don’t come in custom sizing are more likely to have much more of the suit hand-constructed.
 Some manufacturers work almost entirely by hand, such as Aerostich while others do more machine cuts and instead charge additional for custom work.

 Similarly, Adventure suits will be designed to work better than other types when riding standing-up.
 These suits may have less armor or room beneath the outer shell for motocross pads.
-It’s certainly true that falling in the dirt hurts less than concrete, but you’ll still want CE-rated armor for commuting duty regardless of how it gets fit into your gear or onto your body.
+This hides a certain fallacy built into motorcycle tough.
+It’s certainly true that falling in the dirt hurts less than concrete.
+However, you’ll still want CE-rated armor for commuting duty regardless of how it fits into your gear or on your body.

 Maintenance For Your Riding Suit

 While I can at best provide general care advice, first consult the care instructions for your suit or check with the suit manufacturer’s website.
-Some suits are fine with certain chemicals while others will be ruined, and likewise some suits can be simply thrown in the washer and other require only handwash or dry clean.
+Some suits will be fine with certain chemicals, and others will be ruined.
+Check carefully on small unimportant areas for any new cleaner.
+Likewise, you can throw some suits in the washer where others require handwash or dry-clean.
+Check your care instructions before cleaning, and use good judgment.

 Where To Find A Suit